musakanneh/AirBnB_clone/README.md

 The project's implementation will happen in the following phases:

+## Phase One
+The first phase is to manipulate a powerful storage system.
+This storage engine will give an abstraction between objects and how they are stored and persisted.
+- Create a data model
+- Manage (create, update, destroy, etc) objects via a console/command interpreter
+- Store and persist objects to files (JSON files)

-## Description of the command interpreter:
+## Description of the command interpreter

 - How to start it
 - How to use it